VPAC/superlinux/supercomputingwithlinux.md

 As explained at the start of this course, every time a user logs in, bash executes `~/.bash_profile`, `~/.bash_login`, or `~/.login` then `~/.bashrc` as start-up files.
 These are examples of basic shell scripting, rather like the job submission files we've already seen.
 Indeed, job submission scripts are shell scripts (they invoke a shell) but with directives for the scheduler which are interpreted as comments (and thus ignored) by the shell.

-Bash has certain shortcut features; in the introductory course we already visited some of these such as using ~ to represent the home directory, the period, "." to represent the current directory, a double period ".." for one level up in the file system hierarchy, and tab-completion of pathnames.
+Bash has certain shortcut features;such as using ~ to represent the home directory, the period, "." to represent the current directory, a double period ".." for one level up in the file system hierarchy, and tab-completion of pathnames.
 The following is a more complete listing worthy of practising.

 | Shortcut	| Effect					|
 |:--------------|-----------------------------------------------|